 Unpredicted problems occur in construction every step of the way.
 But these are generally fixed with temporary fixed which is similar to treating symptoms, not the disease.
 Instead, root cause helps you in identifying the problem from where it originated and contributing factors that lead to the occurring problem.

-But first, we need to understand what root cause analysis is, what are the requirements to conduct root cause analysis and how it should be conducted?
+But first, we need to understand what root cause analysis means in quality management, what are the requirements to conduct root cause analysis and how it should be conducted?
 The following blog sheds some light on these issues.

 What is root cause analysis?